Common clinical plans

 Premenstrual syndromes (PMS)/Premenstrual dysphoric disorder (PMDD)

-- Not be planning a family within the next 12–18 months (due to the risk of delayed return of regular spontaneous ovulation or periods
+- You should be planning a family within the next 12–18 months (due to the risk of delayed return of regular spontaneous ovulation or periods

-- Discuss your fertility and future family planning with the specialist
+- You must discuss your fertility and future family planning with the specialist

-- Have a baseline DEXA scan, repeated every 18 months, to assess osteoporosis risk
+- You will need a baseline DEXA scan, repeated every 18 months, to assess osteoporosis risk

-- Use contraception (eg condoms) as GnRHa are not a licenced contraceptive.
+- You should use a reliable contraceptive (eg condoms) as GnRHa are not a licenced for this purpose.
 Spontaneous ovulations may still occur with the risk of pregnancy

 Most GPs will prescribe and administer GnRHa injections.
-Where this is not possible, the may be prescribed request through the clinic, but the injection given by the GP.
+Where this is not possible, these may be requested here, but the injection should still be given by the GP.

 Low libido and testosterone replacement